Alex-Amenta/Alex-Amenta/README.md

 <!--Intro start-->

-- 💻 I’m a self taught Full Stack Developer and a Machine Learning Developer
+- 🧑🏽 I am a front-end developer with more than 3 years of experience in the area, specialized in React

 - 📚 I am self-taught but I have also completed a bootcamp, in the Full Stack Developer career, with the company "HENRY"

 - 📝 I have a great interest in Front-end development and artificial intelligence.

-- 🔭 Working on Deep Learning & Machine Learning

-- 🌟 Main languages: JavaScript, TypeScript, Python
+- 🌟 Main languages: TypeScript, React, React Native

 - 📫 Feel free to reach me out **amentacarp@gmail.com**